HowToSD/ComfyUI-Data-Analysis/docs/ug.md

 The examples directory contains workflows that load data from an example dataset included in this package.
 These workflows should give you a good idea about how to use these nodes.

 ## Loading data
-Use **Pandas Load CSV** node to load a CSV, or **Pandas Load CSV with Index** node if the CSV contains an index column.
+Use **Pandas Load CSV** node to load a CSV, or **Pandas Load CSV With Index** node if the CSV contains an index column.
+These nodes assume that the file is encoded in utf-8.
+If the file is not encoded in utf-8, use **Pandas Load CSV With Encoding** to specify the encoding of the file.
+This is necessary if the data was collected before utf-8 encoding became popular.
+For example, you can try "latin_1" for a file that contains accented characters in the US and Western Europe.
 ![Pandas Load CSV node](images/load.jpg)

-This will emit the DataFrame in a JSON string.
+These nodes emit the DataFrame in a JSON string.
 CSV file path is relative to the ComfyUI installation directory unless you specify the absolute file path.

 ## Saving data